DesyncTheThird/Morse-Code/README.md

 Enter "menu" to return to mode selection menu.

 ## Receiving Text
 Displays a letter in morse code as text.

 Enter "menu" to return to mode selection menu.

 ## Receiving Sound
 Plays a letter in morse code.

+4 speed settings, mode [2] is recommended.

+Enter "menu" to return to mode selection menu.

+Enter "repeat" to replay sound.

+Enter "hint" to display sound as text.

+## Receiving Words
+Plays a word in morse code.

-4 speed settings, mode 2 is recommended.
+4 speed settings, mode [2] is recommended.

 Enter "menu" to return to mode selection menu.